 As bloggers, we have struggled somewhat to define our “niche.”
 We are not just about cruising, backpacking Europe, budget travel, camping or living in another country.
 All of those things appeal to us.
 We are just normal folks, doing extraordinary travels, on a limited budget.

 We also do not have kids.
 When we travel it is just the two of us…two 40-something adults.
-We do have nieces and nephews, and are actually planning a trip with a couple of them, so we may occasionally touch on traveling with kids, but that is not our “normal.”
+We do have nieces and a nephew and are actually planning a trip with a couple of them, so we may occasionally touch on traveling with kids, but that is not our “normal.”
 There are plenty of bloggers out there who do travel with kids, though, and we strongly encourage those of you with kids to get them out in the world and show them new things!
 We do attribute our love of travel to the fact that we both grew up traveling with our families.

 Our Travel Style